loranga/Loranga-Gateway/readme.md

 Loranga is a Raspberry Pi compatible board designed to make it easier to set up an internet connected LoRa IoT network anywhere a cell phone signal is available.
 The LoRa Technology enables long range, low power and low cost communication between devices.

-It is designed for the Raspberry Pi Zero (other RPi boards with 40-pin header will also work).
+All Raspberry Pi boards with a 40-pin header works great with Loranga.
+With a formfactor of the RPI0 complexity is kept at a minimum in order to keep the BOM short and cost as low as possible while maintaining flexibility.

 ## Functional diagram

-Loranga combines the power of a 2G network with the great LoRa network.
+Loranga combines the power of the widely deployed 2G cellular network with the great LoRa network features.
-It uses the HopeRF RF95W LoRa Transceiver and a SIMCom SIM800L 2G Module
+Our first edition is equiped with the HopeRF RF95W LoRa Transceiver and a SIMCom SIM800L 2G module.
+However, other alternatives are available to work with your region's license free frequency bands (typically 433MHz and 850MHz-1GHz).

 ![Image of loranga](https://github.com/loranga/Loranga-Gateway/blob/Readme-edit/Docs/Photos/PARTES%2BTECNICAS%2BLORANGA-01.png)

 ## Features

-- Fully compatible with 40-pin GPIO connector of Raspberry pi
+- Fully compatible with the 40-pin GPIO connector on Raspberry Pi.

-- Contains it's own micro USB connector to power Loranga itself and the Raspberry pi
+- Contains its own micro USB connector to power the Loranga as well as the Raspberry Pi.

-- Each wireless module has it's own u.FL antenna connector.
+- Each wireless module has its own u.FL antenna connector.

-- Loranga has 2 Built-in status LEDs for 2G module and also 1 connected to a GPIO for any use.
+- Loranga has two built-in status LEDs for the 2G module and one connected to a GPIO pin for customizable implementation.

 # How to use

-In order to use Loranga with your Rasperry pi, you need to set-up the 2G module and the LoRa Transceiver.
+In order to use Loranga with your Rasperry Pi, you need to set up the 2G module and the LoRa Transceiver.

-1. Insert a SIM card on the SIM holder under Loranga board.
+1. Insert a nano SIM card in the SIM holder on the backside of the Loranga board.

 2. Connect your antennas to the u.FL connectors.

-3. Plug a 5V 2A power adapter to the micro USB conector on Loranga.
+3. Plug a 5V, 2A power adapter to the micro USB conector on Loranga (You don't need to connect your regular Pi power).

-## 2G Module Set-up
+## 2G module set-up

-### A. Start 2G module on your loranga board
+### A. Start the 2G module on your Loranga board
-The 2G module on Loranga needs a wake-up signal from the Rpi.
+The 2G module on Loranga needs a wake-up signal from the RPi.

-The pin used for this is GPIO 22 (Physical pin 15).
+The pin used for this is GPIO 22 (physical pin 15).

-You need to send a High level for 2 seconds over GPIO 22 to wake-up or sleep the module.
+You need to send a high level for 2 seconds over GPIO 22 to wake it up (same procedure to sleep it)

 1. Download the wake-2G python script
 - `wget https://raw.githubusercontent.com/edu986/test_ppp/edit_readme/wake-2G.py`